 2. Authority to deselect a subordinate after due process

-All managers should be provided with the unequivocal authority to decide that a particular person, who is no longer working at a minimum effectiveness required for their role, whether due to loss of commitment, not keeping up with new knowledge and technology, whatever the reason, will no longer keep their position with that manager.
+All managers should be provided with the absolute authority to decide whether a particular person who is no longer working at the minimum effectiveness required for their role, whether due to loss of commitment, not keeping up with new knowledge and technology, whatever the reason, will no longer keep their position with that manager.

 This does not mean that the Manager has the authority to terminate or fire the employee.
-The subordinate has done nothing wrong, and just cannot or will not keep up with the minimum effectiveness needed to fill the role.
+The subordinate has done nothing wrong and cannot or will not keep up with the minimum effectiveness needed to fill the role.

-Termination of employment comes from flagrant or repeated infractions against regulations, policies and procedures of the organization.
+Termination of employment comes from flagrant or repeated infractions against the organization’s regulations, policies, and procedures.
 These infractions are against the organization and must be dealt with not by the immediate manager but by an official acting on behalf of the organization.

-- Manager is required to warn the subordinate that they are not doing well enough
+- Managers must warn their subordinates that they are not doing well enough.

-- Manager must inform their own manager of the situation
+- Manager must inform their manager of the situation

-- Manager must offer coaching for a reasonable amount of time
+- Manager must offer to coach for a reasonable amount of time

-- If there is no improvement, manager warns again, coaches again
+- If there is no improvement, the manager warns again, coaches again

-This process, when properly implemented, strips managers of opportunities to complain about subordinates and puts the accountability of the subordinates work squarely on the shoulders of the manager (where it belongs).
-If a subordinate is not getting the work done, stop complaining and institute the de-selection process, and start coaching.
+This process, when properly implemented, strips managers of opportunities to complain about subordinates and puts the accountability of the subordinate’s work squarely on the shoulders of the manager (where it belongs).
+If an associate is not getting the work done, stop complaining, institute the de-selection process, and start coaching.

 3. Authority to decide task assignments.

-Accountable managers must be able to decide what types of task assignments they give to subordinates.
-They must not be bypassed by their own managers.
+Accountable managers must decide what types of task assignments they give to subordinates.
+Their managers must not bypass them.

-If we are to hold a manager accountable for the output of their subordinates the ability to decide delegation and planning of tasks is necessary.
+If we are to hold a manager accountable for the output of their subordinates, the ability to decide on delegation and planning of tasks is necessary.

 4. Authority to decide personal effectiveness appraisal and merit recognition

-If during the effectiveness appraisal, or sooner, the manager determines that the subordinate is not doing their best, then the process of coaching and possibly de-selection takes place.
+If, during the effectiveness appraisal, or sooner, the manager determines that the subordinate is not doing their best, then the process of coaching and possibly de-selection takes place.
 The other area is merit recognition, pay increases based upon the effectiveness of the employee.
-Again the manager is to decide the proper level, based upon the effectiveness appraisal.
+Again, the manager must decide the proper level based on the effectiveness appraisal.

-Without the 4 minimum managerial authorities described above you cannot truly hold managers accountable for the output of their subordinates.
-If managers are truly accountable, then they must have each of the 4 authorities and the proper training and development to use them.
+Without the 4 minimum, managerial authorities described above, you cannot truly hold managers accountable for the output of their subordinates.
+If managers are genuinely accountable, they must have the 4 authorities and the proper training and development to use them.

 image by CarbonNYC